For Fatherland and Freedom/LNNK: International relations and criticism

 The party was a member of the Alliance of European Conservatives and Reformists (AECR), allying with amongst others, the British Conservative Party, Polish Law and Justice, and the Czech Civic Democratic Party.
 They sat with the AECR's group, the European Conservatives and Reformists, in the European Parliament.
 Until 2009, TB/LNNK was a member of the Alliance for Europe of the Nations and sat with the UEN group.

 In 2009, British foreign secretary David Miliband criticized Conservative Chairman Eric Pickles' decision to secure an alliance with TB/LNNK in the ECR group "despite the fact that its members attend commemorations for the Waffen-SS".
 In a response, William Hague demanded an apology be made to TB/LNNK and the Latvian government from Miliband, describing his remarks as recycling "false Soviet propaganda" and noting that "the majority of parties forming Latvia’s current Government including the Prime Minister’s party, have attended the commemoration of Latvians who fought in the Second World War".

 The Israeli historian and Nazi-hunter Efraim Zuroff, head of the Simon Wiesenthal Center's office in Jerusalem, criticized the party's "obsession with paying public homage to the Latvian-SS Legion in contradiction to all historical logic and sensitivity to Nazi crimes" in a column for The Guardian on 28 September 2009, while University of Vilnius professor Dovid Katz, writing that the British Conservatives must not be let "off the hook for their dalliances with some of the worst racists and Holocaust perverters in eastern Europe," called for Pickles' resignation as chairman in October 2009.

 Electoral performance

 Electoral performance of TB/LNNK in the Saeima.
 TB/LNNK is in gold, as is its predecessor For Fatherland and Freedom.
-The performance of LNNK is in red (1993 and 1995) and that of VL in maroon (2010).
+The performance of LNNK is in red (1993 and 1995) and that of All for Latvia! in maroon (2010).